Beverly Crawford Ames C.V.

 “Economic Security after September 11,” Stockholm, Swedish Institute

 of International Affairs, Conference on Economy and Security,

 “The EU as an actor in security policy: Rival or Partner of the United States?”
 Loccum, Germany, Conference on the Renewal of the Transatlantic Partnership, March 9, 2001

-“Anticipating Ethnic Conflict” Social Issues Group, Office of Global and Geographic Issues, Bureau of Intelligence and Research, US Department of State, conference on Anticipating Ethnic Conflict: Framing the Analysis, Washington, DC, July 24, 2000,.
+“Anticipating Ethnic Conflict” Social Issues Group, Office of Transnational Issues, Central Intelligence Agency, and Office of Global and Geographic Issues, Bureau of Intelligence and Research, US Department of State, conference on Anticipating Ethnic Conflict: Framing the Analysis, Washington, DC, July 24, 2000,.

 “The ‘Moscow Treaty’ of 1970 from the US Perspective: History, Importance, and Impact, Berlin, Germany, Second Colloquium of the German-Russian Commission of Historians, June 24, 2000

 “Explaining US Policy toward the Ostpolitik of the FRG,” Potsdam, Germany, Conference on The Strategic Triangle: France, Germany, the United States, May 31, 2000

 “The Local Leader’s Protection: Explaining the Transformation of Germany’s Export Control Policy,” Stockholm, Swedish Institute of International Affairs, Conference on Economy and Security, May 26, 2000